TheArjunAgarwal/sem4-notes/agth.typ

 This implies DSIC is free if we can design a mechanism with dominant strategy.

 == Revenue Maximization
-#example[
-One Agent, one item.
+Till now, we have tried to increase the happiness and revenue has just been a side product.
+Not anymore, after all profit matters.

 The agent values it $v$ which is private.
-]
+Thanks to the Revelation Principle, we only need to consier $b = v$ cases.

-This general case is not solvable.
-So we assume $v$ is drawn from a known probability distribution.
+We also assume $v$ is drawn from a known probability distribution.
 #exercise[
-  Let's say seller's price is drawn from $v tilde "Uniform"[0,1]$ and seller sets the price to $r$.
+  Let's say there is one agent whose valuation is drawn from $v tilde "Uniform"[0,1]$ and seller sets the price to $r$.
 What $r$ maximizes revenue?
 ]
 #soln[
   Expected revenue is $r PP(v > r) = r (1-r)$ which is maximized at $r = 1/2$ and hence, expected revenue is $1/4$.
 ]
+This is called the monopoly pricing as this is what a monopolist can charge.

 #exercise[
   Let $v_1, v_2 tilde "Uniform"[0,1]$.
 What is expected revenue in a second price auction?
 ]